juli-vert/RouterController/README.md

 We can see how it automatically changes when R2 is called to maintenance:
 ![R1 Routing changes](https://github.com/juli-vert/RouterController/blob/main/img/demo-r1-with-r2-maintenance.png?raw=true)

+#### Adding new routers
-Each new router can be created afterwards running:
+If we want to simulate that a new router has been connected to the network we can create it afterwards running:
 ```
 docker run --network=mgmt-network --cap-add=NET_ADMIN -p $PORT:$PORT --ip $MANAGEMENT_IP --name $ROUTER_NAME --env-file ./docker/$ROUTER_NAME.env -v //var/run/docker.sock:/var/run/docker.sock sdnrouter
 ```
+This requires to use the **REFRESH** button on the top-left menu.